Rhodolite Education: Types, Colors, Description, Origins & Details

 Most of the rhodolites deposits are from Mozambique belt, including but not limited to Kenya, Madagascar, Malawi, Mozambique and Tanzania.
 Other notable locations include Brazil, India, Norway, US and Sri Lanka.

-Rhodolite Ring is quite easy to clean due to their hardness and durability.
+Rhodolite Jewelry is quite easy to clean due to their hardness and durability.
 However, a few things must be kept in mind like avoiding contact of the gemstone with make-up, harsh chemicals, abrasives.

 While cleaning the jewelry make use of lukewarm water and mild cleaning detergent.
 Soft toothbrush can be used to clean the underside of the Rhodolite.